[Editor’s note: **For an exciting update, see the end of this article**]

 - New Beginnings

-On Sunday August 13th I will be releasing this brand new EP and will also have a release party at The Latin Phoenix Music and Art Studios, 98 King Court, Elgin IL 60120 from 5-7 pm.
-Find EP Release Party Tickets at chardreams.com/tour.
+On August 13th I released my new EP and will had a release party at The Latin Phoenix Music and Art Studios in Elgin, IL.
+(More info is available at chardreams.com/tour.)

 Every track is an original song that I wrote between 1998 and 2009, when I tapped into my inner strength to make some life changes.
 I had walked away from an abusive past to pursue a better life.